-The ATLAS and CMS Collaborations, while collecting data at 7, 8 and 13 TeV, performed searches for VLQs with different quantum numbers, probing single and pair production mechanisms, as well as decay modes into all three generations of SM quarks (for the most updated experimental results of ATLAS and CMS we refer to the respective web pages \cite{twikiATLAS8TeV,twikiATLAS13TeV,twikiCMS}).
-However, new extra quarks can be charged under new symmetries, like $T$-parity in Little Higgs \cite{ArkaniHamed:2002qx,Cheng:2003ju,Cheng:2004yc, Low:2004xc,Hubisz:2004ft,Cheng:2005as,Hubisz:2005tx} and Kaluza-Klein parity in Extra Dimension \cite{Antoniadis:1990ew,Appelquist:2000nn,Servant:2002aq, Csaki:2003sh,Cacciapaglia:2009pa} models, thus forbidding the decay to SM particles but allowing decays to Dark Matter (DM) candidates instead.
-Such VLQs have been searched for at both the Tevatron \cite{Aaltonen:2011rr, Aaltonen:2011na} and LHC \cite{ATLAS:2011mda,CMS:2012dwa}, but the constraints on their mass and decays depend on the mass of the DM candidate and on which SM quarks they decay to.
-Specifically, if the VLQ and DM states have a strong mass degeneracy, the visible decay products of the VLQ are too soft to be detected and, as a consequence, the bounds on the VLQ mass can be very weak, analogously to the case of strong degeneracy between squarks and neutralinos in Supersymmetry.
-Intriguingly, as we shall detail below, even in our simple scenario, VLQ mass values down to 350 GeV are still possible, so that they could strongly affect, e.g., the $gg\to {\rm Higgs} \to V\gamma $ (with $V = \gamma, Z$) rates.
+The ATLAS and CMS collaborations, while collecting data at 7, 8 and 13 TeV, performed searches for VLQs with different quantum numbers, probing single and pair production mechanisms, as well as decay modes into all three generations of SM quarks (for the most updated experimental results of ATLAS and CMS we refer to the respective web pages \cite{twikiATLAS8TeV,twikiATLAS13TeV,twikiCMS}).
+However, new extra quarks can be charged under new symmetries, like $T$-parity in Little Higgs \cite{ArkaniHamed:2002qx,Cheng:2003ju,Cheng:2004yc, Low:2004xc,Hubisz:2004ft,Cheng:2005as,Hubisz:2005tx} and Kaluza-Klein parity in Extra Dimension \cite{Antoniadis:1990ew,Appelquist:2000nn,Servant:2002aq, Csaki:2003sh,Cacciapaglia:2009pa} models.
+Such VLQs have been searched for at both the Tevatron \cite{Aaltonen:2011rr, Aaltonen:2011na} and LHC \cite{ATLAS:2011mda,CMS:2012dwa}, though no evidence for the existence of other quarks, beside those of the SM, has been obtained.
+Direct bounds on heavy chiral quarks can be interpreted as bound on VLQs, but it must be stressed that decay channels of VLQs are different from decay channels of heavy chiral quarks \cite{Barducci:2017xtw}.
+Thus, if the VLQs have a strong mass degeneracy, the visible decay products of the VLQ are too soft to be detected and, as a consequence, the bounds on the VLQ mass can be very weak, analogous to the case of strong degeneracy between squarks and neutralinos in supersymmetry.
+Intriguingly, as we shall detail below, even in our simple scenario, VLQ mass values down to 400 GeV are still possible, so that they could strongly affect, e.g., the $gg\to h \to V\gamma $ (with $V = \gamma, Z$) rates.